 All staff must consider the wider environmental factors in a child's life and the impact that these may have.
 All referrals made will include wider details related to the environmental factors of each child involved.
-Schools and educational settings need to consider the location and culture of their school or college and assess the risks that young people may be exposed to, both inside and outside of the school or college community.
+Schools and educational settings need to consider the location and culture of their school or college, and assess the risks that young people may be exposed to, both inside and outside of the school or college community.

-The Contextual Safeguarding approach that Oakmeadow CE Primary & Nursery School take, would recognise that children and young people's risk of experiencing significant harm in extra-familial contexts is increased at times.
+The contextual safeguarding approach that all settings across Marches Academy Trust take, would recognise that children and young people's risk of experiencing significant harm in extrafamilial contexts is increased at times.
 All settings seek to include these contexts within prevention, identification, assessment and intervention safeguarding activities for children.